arnaghizadeh/grid_cell_navigation_model/README.md

 ### Grid cell navigational model
 Official implementation of the grid cell navigation model.
 The code is written with pure Java.
 With this code you can create different types of mazes and run a navigation algorithm with the created mazes.
-This could be used as a simulator for Grid cell, firing, a play ground to implement you own method, doing research in robotic etc. You can read about this method in (GNM)[https://arnaghizadeh.github.io/papers/GNM/GNM.html] webpage.
+This could be used as a simulator for Grid cell, firing, a play ground to implement you own method, doing research in robotic etc. You can read about this method in [Grid cell navigation model](https://arnaghizadeh.github.io/papers/GNM/GNM.html) webpage.